cmorcom/cs513-Geospatial-Vision/HW2/probe_data_map_matching/readme - mapmatching.txt

 Input: Probe data and map (see attachment)
--The raw probe points collected over several months -The link data for the links that probe points can be map-matched to.
+-- The raw probe points collected over several months -- The link data for the links that probe points can be map-matched to.

 Tasks:
 -- map match probe points to road links